Skip to content

 How Insurers Implement Rater Management in Practice

 Most insurers don't start with a full rollout.
-They start with one rater—usually the one causing the most friction.
+They start with two or three raters, usually the ones causing the most friction.

-Because existing Excel logic is reused, improvements are typically measured in weeks rather than months.
+Because existing Excel logic is reused, not rebuilt, improvements are measured in weeks rather than months.
 Teams see faster approvals and clearer audit evidence almost immediately.

 From there, rater management expands line by line, team by team.